PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Terminal clamp/SiNet layout implementation checkpoint

+`passes/terminal_clamp_sinet_layout_orchestration.py` now implements the fixed two-child boundary.
+The embedded shared pass context is passed to terminal Clamp/unary/ReLU; the exact original SiNet context and pre-add/resize callback are passed to SiNet terminal-layout recovery.
+Both complete results are returned unchanged and in their original order.

+The lowerer retains one observation-only `_terminal_clamp_sinet_layout_results` value in place of the two child locals.
+The terminal layout conditional and following SiNet hard-swish/SE phase record remain immediate outer boundaries.
+Both zero-argument wrappers remain defined, and the independent very-late SiNet route remains unchanged.
+The characterized unconsumed-result inventory is now 54; the phase store remains exactly 128 IDs and 128 owners.

+Sequential validation passed: focused 3, affected 464, terminal-layout/efficiency 92, core 55, result contracts 196, phase store 2,
+and TensorFlow import-blocking/default-direct/`-cotof` 11.
+Ruff, bytecode
+compilation, and whitespace checks pass.
+Runtime injection proves order, embedded pass-context identity, original context/callback identity, and both raw-result identities.
+No production test or known issue is failing, and no real-model conversion was repeated for this ownership-only extraction.

+At resume, rerun the read-only inventory of the 54 remaining characterized unconsumed lowerer results and select the next smallest source-adjacent, semantically closed cluster whose children already have pass-module owners.
+Characterize it before production changes, keep all tests sequential under `uv`, and commit/push only at complete checkpoints.
+Do not create, update, or reopen a pull request.

 ## Fallback topology checkpoint characterization

 The two unconditional fallback-wide sorts were audited separately from the